lukeswitz/AntiHunter/README.md

 ## Disclaimer

 ```
+AntiHunter (AH) is provided for lawful, authorized use only—such as research, training, and security operations on systems and radio spectrum you own or have explicit written permission to assess.
+You are solely responsible for compliance with all applicable laws and policies, including privacy/data-protection (e.g., GDPR), radio/telecom regulations (LoRa ISM band limits, duty cycle), and export controls.
+Do not use AH to track, surveil, or target individuals, or to collect personal data without a valid legal basis and consent where required.

+The software is provided “AS IS” without warranty of any kind.
+Authors and contributors are not liable for misuse, damages, or legal consequences arising from use of this project.
+By using AHCC, you accept full responsibility for your actions and agree to indemnify the authors and contributors against any claims related to your use.
+These tools are designed for ethical blue team use, such as securing events, auditing networks, or training exercises.
+To implement in code, ensure compliance with local laws (e.g., FCC regulations on transmissions) and pair with a directional antenna for enhanced accuracy.

 THE SOFTWARE IN THIS REPOSITORY (“SOFTWARE”) IS PROVIDED “AS IS” AND “AS AVAILABLE,” WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT, ACCURACY, OR RELIABILITY.
 TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL THE DEVELOPERS, MAINTAINERS, OR CONTRIBUTORS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OF OR OTHER DEALINGS IN THE SOFTWARE, INCLUDING WITHOUT LIMITATION ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES, OR LOSS OF DATA, PROFITS, GOODWILL, OR BUSINESS INTERRUPTION, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 YOU ALONE ARE RESPONSIBLE FOR COMPLYING WITH ALL APPLICABLE LAWS, REGULATIONS, AND THIRD-PARTY RIGHTS.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED FROM THE PROJECT OR THROUGH THE SOFTWARE, CREATES ANY WARRANTY OR OBLIGATION NOT EXPRESSLY STATED HEREIN.
 IF APPLICABLE LAW DOES NOT ALLOW THE EXCLUSION OF CERTAIN WARRANTIES OR LIMITATION OF LIABILITY, THE DEVELOPERS’, MAINTAINERS’, AND CONTRIBUTORS’ AGGREGATE LIABILITY SHALL NOT EXCEED THE GREATER OF: (A) THE AMOUNT YOU PAID (IF ANY) FOR THE COPY OF THE SOFTWARE THAT GAVE RISE TO THE CLAIM, OR (B) USD $0.